pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 Beginner Tutorial
 =================
-Welcome to the beginner tutorial for Pachyderm.
-If you've already got Pachyderm installed, this guide should take about 15 minutes and you'll be introduced to the basic concepts of Pachyderm.
+Welcome to the beginner tutorial for Pachyderm!
+If you've already got Pachyderm installed, this guide should take about 15 minut!s, and it will introduce you to the basic concepts of Pachyderm.

 Image processing with OpenCV
 ----------------------------

 In this guide we're going to create a Pachyderm pipeline to do some simple `edge detection <https://en.wikipedia.org/wiki/Edge_detection>`_ on a few images.
 Thanks to Pachyderm's processing system, we'll be able to run the pipeline in a distributed, streaming fashion.
 As new data is added, the pipeline will automatically process it and output the results.

-If you hit any errors not covered in this guide, check our :doc:`troubleshooting` docs for common errors, submit an issue on `GitHub <https://github.com/pachyderm/pachyderm>`_, join our `users channel on Slack <http://slack.pachyderm.io>`_, or email us at `support@pachyderm.io <mailto:support@pachyderm.io>`_ and we can help you right away.
+If you hit any errors not covered in this guide, get help in our `public commity Slack <http://slack.pachyderm.io>`_, submit an issue on `GitHub <https://github.com/pachyderm/pachyderm>`_, or email us at `support@pachyderm.io <mailto:support@pachyderm.io>`_.
+We are more than happy to help!

 Prerequisites
 ^^^^^^^^^^^^^
 This guide assumes that you already have Pachyderm running locally.
 Check out our :doc:`local_installation` instructions if haven't done that yet and then come back here to continue.

 Create a Repo
 ^^^^^^^^^^^^^

 A ``repo`` is the highest level data primitive in Pachyderm.
 Like many things in Pachyderm, it shares it's name with primitives in Git and is designed to behave analogously.
 Generally, repos should be dedicated to a single source of data such as log messages from a particular service, a users table, or training data for an ML model.
 Repos are dirt cheap so don't be shy about making tons of them.

-For this demo, we'll simply create a repo called "images" to hold the data we want to process:
+For this demo, we'll simply create a repo called ``images`` to hold the data we want to process:

 .. code-block:: shell